 I’ve tried a vegetarian diet, which mostly worked as I’m not a great meat eater, but I do like to eat fish, and I find fish gives me a lot of the nutrients that I lack.
 So, I ended up being more a Pescatarian, where I ate fish but not meat.
+Something you may not think about is the amount of mercury in fish and what to do about it.
 Eventually, a little meat started creeping back in though.
 I have a large family and it gets difficult cooking different types of meals for everyone.
 We have to strike a balance somewhere.

 Finding the Right Balance